Who we are ......

 Membership

 Membership is open to laity, bishops, priests and deacons; to baptized people of any Christian communion.
-The Order's current membership draws from Arkansas, Florida, Seattle, California, Georgia, Delaware, New York City, and Massachusetts.
+The Order's current membership draws from Arkansas, Florida, Seattle, California, Georgia, Delaware, New York, and North Carolina.

 The Order is a dispersed Christian community related to the Episcopal Church.